 Some people tend to think custom built ukuleles are out of touch for the average person.
 My advice is to keep an envelope or jar for birthday money and/or loose change... it's worth it.

 This Kepasa Josephine model was made for me in 2008 and is made of Koa wood.
 It is bound on the front and back as well as the headstock.
 The fret board sports a chevron style inlay and has side markers.
 It has Peghed tuners and is very light.
-It is strung with Aquila strings.
 The Josephine model has a 14" scale (same as the Flea) and mine is 1.5" wide at the nut (same as the Flea).
 For more info on the Kepasa ukulele specs check out their website and tell them Ukester Brown sent you- Kevin builds a nice ukulele.
 This is my go-to uke!

 My Ruby-